 F&M professors Scott Lerner and Giovanna Faleschini Lerner teach regularly in Vicchio.
 Professor Scott Lerner (PhD in Comparative Literature, Harvard) is Professor of French and Italian and has taught both French and Italian literature and language courses at all levels.
 Giovanna Faleschini Lerner (PhD Italian, University of Pennsylvania) is Associate Professor of Italian.
 She has taught Italian language courses at all levels at the University of Pennsylvania and at F&M. She has also participated in the U Penn-Bryn Mawr Summer Program in Florence Program, teaching a variety of language courses and organizing extra-curricular activities.
-Professor Chelsea Pomponio (PhD Italian, University of Pennsylvania) will also teach in the program in summer 2015.
+Professors Chelsea Pomponio (PhD Italian, University of Pennsylvania), a specialist in Medieval and Renaissance literature, will also teach in the program in summer 2015.

 Students are lodged in the hotel “L’Antica Porta di Levante,” located in the center of town, at walking distance from the train station, grocery stores, and restaurants.
 The hotel provides a high-quality breakfast and dinner every day.
 Students occupy double and triple rooms with private bathrooms.